muratk3n/thirdwave/en/README.md

 ---

+Both Coinbase and DFinity are backed by a16z oddly enough

+---

 Market did right on this one, Coinbase offers services for many different cryptos, it's not tied down by any shitcoin.